SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 >
 > [(Blair 2020)](https://www.zotero.org/google-docs/?zFLY7a)

-AI models can reach high accuracy scores but come with the cost of having high carbon emissions.
-While it is scientifically well recognized that global warming results from carbon and other greenhouse gases, the broader AI community has been slow to understand the relevance of its activities.
+Maximal computing is an important part of STEM research, but it is also growing within the arts and humanities (e.g. interest in generative models such as GPT-3 and Stable Diffusion).
+While it is well-recognised that global warming results from carbon and other greenhouse gases, broader AI communities have been slow to understand the relevance of our activities.
 As Knowles et. al (2021) note:

 > A serious and proportional response to the climate emergency would \[\...\] involve constraining energy demand and mitigating drivers of infrastructure growth, and as a result, also consuming less energy.
 In real terms for computing, this means manufacturing fewer devices, storing and processing less data, generally managing with less compute power; and in terms of technical ambitions, scaling back the Internet of Things, resisting the temptation to throw AI and blockchain at every problem, and breaking free of the cycle of ever increasing demand for computation.
 >